Bongard-RWR+: Real-World Representations of Fine-Grained Concepts in Bongard Problems: Related Work

 \section{Related Work}

-\paragraph{Overview of AVR challenges.} Analogy-making is a cornerstone of human cognition, closely tied to fluid intelligence—the ability to generalize learned skills to novel situations~\cite{lake2017building}.
-In the visual domain, such tasks present demanding challenges for representation learning~\cite{chalmers1992high} and highlight the need to integrate perception and cognition~\cite{hofstadter1995fluid}, motivating the development of a wide range of AVR benchmarks.
-Among these, RPMs~\cite{raven1936mental,raven1998raven} have become a heavily studied problem type \cite{hoshen2017iq,malkinski2024one,malkinski2022deep,mandziuk2019deepiq}, typically involving a small set of logic-based rules.
-Datasets like SVRT~\cite{fleuret2011comparing} and those based on BPs~\cite{jiang2022bongard,malkinski2024reasoning,nie2020bongard,wu2024bongardopenworld} introduce more abstract and diverse rules expressed through visual analogies in a few-shot learning framework.
-Another line of work has proposed generative challenges, such as ARC~\cite{chollet2019measure} and PQA~\cite{qi2021pqa}.
-Several benchmarks~\cite{bitton2023vasr,ichien2021visual,teney2020v} construct AVR tasks using real-world images, enabling evaluation of models pre-trained on large visual datasets.
+\paragraph{Overview of AVR challenges.} Analogy-making is a cornerstone of human cognition, closely tied to fluid intelligence—the ability to generalize learned skills to novel situations~\citep{lake2017building}.
+In the visual domain, such tasks present demanding challenges for representation learning~\citep{chalmers1992high} and highlight the need to integrate perception and cognition~\citep{hofstadter1995fluid}, motivating diverse AVR benchmarks.
+Among these, RPMs~\citep{raven1936mental,raven1998raven} are an often studied problem type ~\citep{hoshen2017iq,malkinski2024one,malkinski2022deep,mandziuk2019deepiq}, typically involving a small set of logic-based rules.
+Datasets like SVRT~\citep{fleuret2011comparing} and those based on BPs~\citep{jiang2022bongard,malkinski2024reasoning,nie2020bongard,wu2024bongardopenworld} introduce more abstract and diverse rules expressed through visual analogies in a few-shot learning framework.
+Another line of work has proposed generative challenges, such as ARC~\citep{chollet2019measure} and PQA~\citep{qi2021pqa}.
+Several benchmarks~\citep{bitton2023vasr,ichien2021visual,teney2020v} construct AVR tasks using real-world images, enabling evaluation of models pre-trained on large visual datasets.
 Our proposed dataset builds on this landscape by combining few-shot learning with real-world-like images and supporting both classification and free-form text generation tasks, offering a diverse and challenging testbed for evaluating AVR models.